YannHS/aero-dot-org-website/content/en/mission.md

 {{< /column >}}
 {{< /columns >}}

- Students get to apply the skills they learn in class in our two subteams: **Micro** and **Advanced**.
+ Centering team motivation behind the SAE Aero Design competition is an effective way to get feedback for our designs from industry professionals and to keep the team united towards a single goal.
+Students get to chose, based on their abilities and knowledge, one of our two subteams: **Micro** or **Advanced**.
 These subteams are not strictly isolated; members can work on whichever tasks suits them best.
+This approach makes sure that students from a variety of backgrounds can find their own role on the team.

 {{< cards count=2 >}}
 {{< card >}}